grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 "**Benjamin:** Oh, I can see that the factory's `CreateReservationCommand()` is where you decided to pass the `reservationInProgress` that I wanted to pass to the `Execute()` method earlier.
 Clever.
 By leaving the commands's `Execute()` method parameterless, you made it more abstract and made the interface decpoupled from any particular argument types.
 On the other hand, the command is created in the same scope it is used, so there is literally no issue with passing all the parameters through the factory method.
 "

 "**Johnny:** This is where we need to exercise our design skills to introduce some new collaborators.
-This task is hard at the boundaries of application logic, since we need to draw the collaborators not from the domain, but rather think about design patterns that will allow us to reach our goals.
+This task is hard at the boundaries of application logic, since we need to draw the collaborators, not from the domain, but rather think about design patterns that will allow us to reach our goals.
 Every time we enter our application logic, we do so from a perspective of a use case.
 In this particular example, our use case is "making a reservation".
 A use case is typically represented by either a method in a facade[^FacadePattern] or a command object[^CommandPattern].
 Commands are a bit more complex, but more scalable.
 If making a reservation was our only use case, it probably wouldn't make sense to use it.
 But as we already have more high priority requests for features, I believe we can assume that commands will be a better fit.
 "

 "**Johnny**: Let's start with the collecting parameter, which will represent a domain concept of a reservation in progress.
 We need it to collect the data necessary to build a response DTO.
 Thus, what we currently know about it is that it's going to be converted to a response DTO at the very end.
 All of the three objects: the command, the collecting parameter and the factory, are collaborators, so they will be mocks in our Statement."